tadeuszwachowski/CTFwriteups/CTFlearn/Basic_Injection.md

 # Solution

 Normally, we'll input the standard `' OR 1=1;--`.
-This time however, this does not give is the answer, probably because we have different SQL engine.
-Chenging our input to `OR 1=1; #` leaks the database and gives us the answer
+This time however, this does not give is the answer, probably because the server uses SQL engine.
+Changing our input to `OR 1=1; #` leaks the database and gives us the answer
 ```
 Name: fl4g__giv3r
 Data: CTFlearn{th4t_is_why_you_n33d_to_sanitiz3_inputs}